OleHolmNielsen/ZFS_tools/README.md

 [ZFS][1] has been ported to [ZFS_on_Linux][2].
 See also the [OpenZFS][3] developers page.

-Furthermore, we have written a quick [guide for configuring ZFS][6].
+Furthermore, we have written a [ZFS filesystems quick configuration guide][6].

 [1]: https://en.wikipedia.org/wiki/ZFS
 [2]: https://zfsonlinux.org/